THE HEROIC HEARTS PROJECT UK TEAM

 Guy served in the UK military for 5 years, leaving in 2014.
 He is currently enrolled as an undergraduate student at the University of Roehampton, studying a BSc in Psychology and Counselling.

-Having been healed of his own PTSD, Guy is now an energetic and committed advocate for the use of plant medicine therapies to treat PTSD in veterans.
+Having been healed of his own PTSD, Guy is now an energetic and committed advocate for the use of cutting-edge medicine therapies to treat PTSD in veterans.

 Social Media Manager